-If we determine that we want our marriage to be one of partnership and to be the best it can be, we have to make the choices that will help that to happen.
-And when it comes to how we handle our friendships, the same “rule” applies.
+Life consists of our making one series of choices after the next.
+We all have the free will to make choices that are helpful and helpful and we have the free will to make choices that can hurt.
+If we determine that we want our marriage to be the best it can be, we have to make the choices that help to make that happen.
+And when it comes to how we handle our friends, the same “rule” applies.

 “Each of us has a choice to make in terms of what we expect out of our friendships with others.
 You see, some may be content with just hanging out with the boys after a game.
 It’s fine just throwing the ball around, getting dirty, having some laughs, and then going home.
 For many that’s enough; that’s what friendship is.
 But if you want something more for your life, you have to go after it.
 You need to find people who are looking for the same.”
 (Dave Currie with Glen Hoos)

 It’s true what the Bible says in 1 Corinthians 15:33.